Process requirement 3

 -

-It is clear that the action plans have been developed in consultation with the suppliers, if relevant and the relationship is sufficiently strong.
+It is clear that the action plans have been developed in consultation with suppliers, if relevant and the relationship is sufficiently strong.

 -